fucusy/kaggle-state-farm-distracted-driver-detection/README.md

 ## how to run
 1. move `config.tmpl.py` to `config.py`, you can use *unix command line `mv config.tmpl.py config.py`, and update the variable in this file
+2. run the `main.py` by `python3.5 main.py`

+## result

+1. in the result folder, you can see some file end with `.csv`
+2. the cache folder, you can see cache file

 #Idea